daniel-kun/kubedev/README.md

 ## kubedev system-test \<app name\>

-Runs containerized system-tests for deployments.
+### System Tests for Deployments

+If \<app-name\> is a deployment, the system-test is run in "deployment"-mode, which is different and much quicker than the "cronjob"-mode (see below).

-System-test container are run against defined services, which can either be services defined in `kubedev.json`, or services pulled from a registry such as a database or a service defined in another repository.
+In "deployment"-mode, a system-test container is run against defined services, which can either be services defined in `kubedev.json`, or services pulled from a registry such as a database or a service defined in another repository.
+The system-test container and the services run directly in docker and not in Kubernetes.

 See [Automatic docker login](#automatic-docker-login)

-`kubedev system-test`'s behaviour is defined in a "systemTest" sub-element of the app definition.
+`kubedev system-test`'s behaviour is defined in a "systemTest" sub-element of the deployment definition.
 See the thorough example at the beginning of the README.md.

 The following configuration options are available: